rfg-modding/RfgTools/Documentation/RfgZonexFormat.md

 # RFG zone file format
 This file describes the zone format used by RFG.
 These files have either the `.rfgzone_pc` or `.layer_pc` extension.
 They contain a list of objects and their properties for a single map zone.
 Multiplayer and Wrecking Crew maps all consist of one zone.
-The Singleplayer maps consist of many zones.
+Singleplayer maps consist of many zones.

+This document is very incomplete.
+RFG mapping is still in an early state with very basic tools.
+As the tools develop we'll be able to test out different properties and improve this file.

 # Format description
 This section hasn't been written yet.
 Please refer to [ZoneFile.bf](https://github.com/Moneyl/RfgTools/blob/main/src/Formats/Zones/ZoneFile.bf).